-Description: The default mode is prediction, that is, to generate a set of most likely surfaces using kriging.
-Alternatively a Monte Carlo sample can be drawn using simulation.
-The estimation mode gives the possibility to run through the initial estimation of the trend coefficients without entering the more time consuming kriging steps in the prediction or conditional simulation steps.
-The estimation mode is convenient for initial quality control.
+Description: The default mode is prediction, that is, to generate a deterministic set of most likely surfaces using kriging.
+Alternatively a stochastic realization is made by stochastic simulation by choosing simulation.
+The estimation mode gives the possibility to run through the initial estimation of the trend coefficients without entering the more time consuming kriging steps in the prediction or stochastic simulation steps.
+The estimation mode is provided for initial quality control.

-Argument: prediction / simulation / estimation Default: prediction
+Argument: prediction / simulation / estimation

+Default: prediction